• About

 Honey Bee with pollen bags on Sheffield Mum

 Honey bees are a good example of pollinators in decline.
 Honey bees are used to pollinate many agricultural crops.
-Their population are tracked in the U.S. and Europe so scientists have a pretty good baseline for what is happening with them.
+Their population is tracked in the U.S. and Europe so scientists have a pretty good baseline for what is happening with them.

 The nonprofit group Bee Informed has conducted an annual national honey bee colony loss survey for the U.S. since 2007.
 Beekeepers in some states have lost approximately 30% of their bee colonies each year.
 That’s insane!